 5. Rule of Numerous Groupings

-Group and classify the complete content so that a user can navigate through it in steps.
+Group and classify the complete content so a user can navigate it in steps.

 6. Rule of Opening

-Keep the fact in mind that the majority of users will open a page different than the home page.
+Keep in mind that the majority of users will open a page different from the home page.
 So, all pages are equal and should be designed with care.

 7. Rule of Growth

-Draw the map and architecture by keeping in view the fact that the website or digital product will grow in the future.
+Draw the map and architecture by considering that the website or digital product will grow.
 It should be scalable as it can require updates.

 8. Rule of Simpler Navigation

-These are the eight major principles of Information Architecture (IA) to keep in mind.
-Although there are numerous terms that can be considered in information architecture, these principles are a must to follow otherwise a failure in the results is expected.
+These are the eight major principles of information architecture to remember.
+Although numerous terms can be considered in information architecture, these principles are a must to follow; otherwise, a failure in the results is expected.

 What is the Difference Between Information Architecture and UX?

-The above information arises a misconception that Information Architecture and UX design are the same fields.
-But no. Although these two terms are related to each other and are kind of synchronized with each other, both these are different terms.
+The above information raises a misconception that Information Architecture and UX design are the same fields.
+But no. Although these two terms are related to each other and are synchronized with each other, both these are different terms.

-UX stands for user experience which means how a person thinks and feels while using a digital product or a website.
+UX means user experience, which refers to how a person thinks and feels while using a digital product or a website.
 User experience is not content creation and is only related to the enjoyment and usability of a product.

-On the other hand, information architecture is the organization and arrangement of information in a digital product or website so that it is easier for the user to navigate.
-Information architecture leads to efficient user experience, while UX itself is user experience.
+On the other hand, information architecture is the organization and arrangement of information in a digital product or website to make it easier for the user to navigate.
+Information architecture leads to efficient user experience, while UX is user experience.

-A UX designer always works side by side with an Information architect, so both must have some knowledge of corresponding tasks for better results.
+A UX designer always works side by side with an information architect, so both must have some knowledge of the corresponding tasks to achieve better results.

 So, these two terms have the same target goals, but both have different working algorithms and principles.